 Focus and Depth of Field

 The photographs have everything in focus.
 Ansel Adams took pains to focus the most important element.
 Added to that is the depth of field, which appears to be almost infinite.
 The foreground stands out as sharp as the distant elements.
 He had in fact formed a group of photographers who used this method and was aptly called ‘Group f/64’.
 We worry about diffraction effects at such small apertures but he and his group managed enchanting photographs without any softness anywhere.

 Character in the elements

-Another interesting features in his landscapes is that everything has a character to it, mostly due to lighting conditions and textures.
+Another interesting feature in his landscapes is that everything has a character to it, mostly due to lighting conditions and textures.
 The compositions itself are very simple and strong.

 Extensive hard work in darkroom

-For Ansel Adams, darkroom was an integral part of photography.
-Each and every print underwent careful darkroom techniques which involved burning and dodging, use of filters, different types of papers and many many other methods.
+For Ansel Adams, the darkroom was an integral part of photography.
+Each and every print underwent careful darkroom techniques that involved burning and dodging, use of filters, different types of papers, and many many other methods.

 (Ansel Adams – Jackson Lake and Tetons.
 Public Domain Photograph)